-The medium-term climate change policy plans are based on the Climate Change Act that came into force in 2015.
-The plan is drawn up for each electoral term, and it includes an action programme to reduce emissions in the non-emissions trading sectors, i.e. the effort-sharing sector.
+The Medium-term Climate Change Policy plan is based on the Climate Change Act that came into force in 2015.
+The plan is drawn up during each electoral term, and it includes an action programme to reduce emissions in the non-emissions trading sectors, i.e. the effort-sharing sector.
 This comprises emissions from transport, agriculture, building-specific heating, non-road mobile machinery and waste management, and F-gas emissions.

 The implementation of the Medium-term Climate Change Policy plan is monitored through the annual climate change reports to Parliament that are based on the Climate Change Act.
 Currently the planning system under the Climate Change Act is coordinated with the preparation process of the Energy and Climate Strategy, which covers the emissions trading, effort-sharing and land use sectors.

 Medium-term Climate Change Policy Plan is being drafted – tell us what you think!

 The Ministry of the Environment invites people to participate in an online survey and tell their views and opinions on how emissions can be reduced effectively and fairly.
 The survey is open from 19 January to 19 February.
 The responses will help to prepare the new Medium-term Climate Change Policy Plan.